 "During five years he's been with us, there have been a lot of people on Broadway that didn't like Ward for various reasons, but I never had any trouble defending him," said Chandler.

+Meanwhile, Riedel's move from the News to the Post caught his employers by surprise.
+When asked by Playbill On-Line who would replace Riedel, a spokesman at the News' city desk said she wasn't aware he had gone.
 "The Post approached me, and we had several meetings about it," said Riedel.
 "I never had a bad day at the News.
 But I'd been there six years and I thought it was a time for a move."
 Riedel, also co-host of PBS' Theater Talk, said he had spoken with his editor Nov.
 4 about his decision.

 From the time of his hiring, many New York theatre professional accused Ward Morehouse -- the son of longtime New York Sun theatre writer Ward Morehouse [sic] -- of inaccuracy and fabrication.
 Columns have reported the advent of Broadway musicals based on the life of Princess Diana and dinosaurs a la "Jurassic Park" -- shows which never materialized (A recent, Off-Off-Broadway Princess Di musical did occur -- much hyped by the Post despite the show's relentless offstage and on stage woes.)